Question Of the Day

 Why Join R.A.C.E ?

-We at R.A.C.E. believe in providing such environment that facilitates students to excel in their preparation for CLAT.
+We at R.A.C.E. believe in providing such environment that facilitate students to excel in their preparation for CLAT.
 We have

 - Expert full time faculty members for all subjects with unmatched teaching experience.